p2000t/M2000/README.md

 ## Credits

 - Marcel de Kogel for creating the M2000 emulator, as found on his [M2000 distribution site](https://www.komkon.org/~dekogel/m2000.html)
-- Stafano Bodrato (@zx70) for creating the Allegro version for M2000
+- Stafano Bodrato (@zx70) for creating the initial Allegro version for M2000
-- Hans Bus provided lots of technical information on the P2000
-- Marat Fayzullin provided invaluable help improving the Unix/X version

 ## License